-UNC-Chapel Hill, Developing Radiologist Assistant Professionals.
+UNC-Chapel Hill Developing Radiologist Assistant Professionals.
 For the past two years the faculty of the UNC-Chapel Hill Department of Allied Health Sciences (DAHS) Division of Radiologic Science has been actively involved at the national level with developing the accreditation and professional standards of the radiologist assistant, a new medical profession similar in training and scope to a physician assistant.
 The DAHS program is one of four to receive program development grants from the American Society of Radiologic Technologists and has been strongly encouraged to be the premier program and set the academic bar for this new profession.
-Funding is requested for support in developing the academic program. (\$185,000 - \$185,000)
+Funding is requested for support in developing the academic program.

-Winston-Salem State University Program for Patient-Centered Health Services Measurement.
+WSSU Program for Patient-Centered Health Services Measurement.
 Through its School of Health Sciences, Winston-Salem State University requests funding to perform patient satisfaction studies and propose a draft curriculum for a Master's Degree Program in Health Services Management.
 This program would produce patient-centered, culturally sensitive health care providers who would be exquisitely aware of the disparities and the insensitive health care that many minorities face.
-The Institute of Medicine has recommended redesigning patient care to ensure that providers' clinical decisions respect patients' needs and preferences.
+The current need for this program is compelling.
+The prestigious Institute of Medicine has recommended redesigning patient care to ensure that providers' clinical decisions respect patients' needs and preferences.
 Currently, however, there is an appalling lack of knowledge regarding patient-centered health care for minority patients.
-This program would work to increase the availability of culturally sensitive health care. (\$92,000 - \$92,000)
+The patient satisfaction studies to be performed in support of curriculum development would contribute greatly to this dearth of knowledge.

 ECU Brody School of Medicine.
 The Brody School of Medicine at East Carolina University receives Medicare education funds from federal sources as reimbursement for services to Medicare patients.
-Annually, a portion of the Medicare reimbursement funds are required to be paid to the state's General Fund (General Statute 116-36.6).
-It is requested that, beginning July 1, 2005, the Brody School of Medicine at ECU be allowed to retain these funds.
-It is requested that beginning July 1, 2005, the Brody School of Medicine be appropriated \$1,000,000 for this purpose.
+Annually, a portion of the Medicare reimbursement funds are required to be paid to the state's General Fund (General Statute 116-36.6), a practice that is not found in other medical schools around the country.
+It is recommended that, beginning July 1, 2005, the Brody School of Medicine at ECU be allowed to retain these funds.
+It is recommended that beginning July 1, 2005, the Brody School of Medicine be appropriated \$1,000,000 for this purpose.

 Beginning in the 1980s, the Brody School of Medicine has also been required to pay "rent" to the state for use of outpatient facilities built with General Fund dollars (G.S.
 116-36.6), a policy that is not consistently applied to other state agencies.
-It is requested that, beginning July 1, 2005, the Brody School of Medicine at ECU no longer be required to pay rent to the State of North Carolina for outpatient facilities and \$700,000 be appropriated for this purpose. (\$1,700,000 - \$1,700,000)
+Failure to pay the rent could result in an audit finding for the entire University.
+It is recommended that, beginning July 1, 2005, the Brody School of Medicine at ECU no longer be required to pay rent to the State of North Carolina for outpatient facilities and \$700,000 be appropriated for this purpose.